micahvandegrift/micahvandegrift.github.io/impact.md

 *Blog post*.
 https://micahvandegrift.wordpress.com/2013/08/15/ahagate-in-retrospect/

+ * 417 views since publication on 8/15/2013
+ * Linked to from [EarlyAmericanists.com](http://earlyamericanists.com/2013/08/18/the-week-in-early-american-history-31/) a group blog by early career historians

 DIY Library Culture and the Academy.
 Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. Accepted presentation for the *Association of College and Research Libraries*, Indianapolis.
 In the Library with the Lead Pipe.